vahidetemadi/SEAL-programming-tasks/task_2/README.md

 # How to use:
 * For task #2_ part #1(stats) you need to introduce the action as "stat" (-a stat), and for part #2, to count LOCs this should be "LOC" (-a LOC).
 The program also takes github username as param too
-* For both parts, you need to introduce username via -u (here is Kaggle), and your personal github token via -t (it's required since with no token, there is limitation in github api calls)
+* For both parts, you need to introduce username via -u (here is Kaggle), and your personal github token via -t, together with username for that token with -un (it's required since with no token, there is limitation in github api calls)